EXPLAINER: Why California has so many votes left to count - WTOP News

 More money and better equipment could potentially speed things up.
 But that wouldn’t change the deadlines that elections offices have to complete their work.

-Many counties hire temporary workers to help, and some have to rent out warehouses or large office spaces to handle the large number of ballots, Johnson said.
+Many counties hire temporary workers to help, and some have to rent out warehouses or large office spaces to handle the large number of ballots, Johnston said.

 Voters could also help the process move faster — mail ballots can be counted starting 29 days before Election Day, but many people wait until the last minute to turn theirs in.

-Note: This story has been corrected to show the proper spelling of the last name of Donna Johnston, not Johnson.